 Benefits Covered Services What is Needed?
 Abortion Covered only in these circumstances: Authorization is needed to cover this procedure.
 When the pregnancy is the result of an act of rape or incest Written letter from the physician certifying the danger to mother's life, if applicable.
 In the case where a woman suffers from a physical disorder, physical injury, or physical illness, including a life-endangering physical condition caused by or arising from the pregnancy itself, place the woman in danger of death unless an abortion is performed Ambulance Services Covered when it is an emergency.
 Birth of Baby in Hospital Covered in full.
-Dental Treatments for Adults with Allowable existing medical This is a "wrap around" benefit. an existing medical condition conditions include: See "wrap around" benefits worsened by a condition in your Disease requiring section in this handbook for more mouth chemotherapy or radiation information.
-Organ transplants Pregnancy A medical condition worsened by an oral condition by an oral condition.
+Dental Treatments for Adults with an existing medical condition worsened by a condition in your mouth Allowable existing medical conditions include: • Disease requiring chemotherapy or radiation • Organ transplants This is a "wrap around" benefit.
+See "wrap around" benefits section in this handbook for more information.
+Pregnancy A medical condition worsened by an oral condition.
 Emergency treatment can be provided if you would be hospitalized if no immediate care is provided.
-Durable Medical Equipment and Wheelchairs Equipment to be provided by a Supplies Crutches contracted provider.
-Approval Other supplies from DHMC is needed.
+Durable Medical Equipment and Supplies WheelchairsCrutchesOther supplies Equipment to be provided by a contracted provider.
+Approval from DHMC is needed.
 Please call Health Plan Services for details.

 Benefits Covered Services What is Needed?
 Emergency Services Covered.
 In emergencies, no referral from DHMC is needed.
 If you have an emergency, call 9-1-1 or go to the nearest hospital.
 See the "Terminology" section in this handbook for the definition of "Emergency".
 EPSDT Benefits See "EPSDT" section in this handbook for a list of covered services.
-Child must be 20 years or younger to qualify for EPSDT services.
-See "EPSDT" section in this handbook for a list of County Coordinators.
+Child must be 21 years or younger to qualify for EPSDT services.
 Family Planning Services Family planning counseling, treatment and follow-up Birth control pills Insertion and removal of approved contraceptive devices Measurement for diaphragms Male/female surgical sterilization For sterilization, you must: Be at least 21 years old.
 Be mentally competent (you have never been declared mentally incompetent by a federal, state or local court).
 Give your informed consent.
 You do this by filling out the form your provider will give you 30 days before your sterilization procedure.
 There are exceptions to this.
 Please ask your provider or call Health Plan Services at 303-602-2116 for details.
 Home Health Care Services DHMC covers Home Health services for the first 60 consecutive days.
 After 60 consecutive days, Home Health services are covered as a "wrap around" benefit by Health First Colorado (Colorado's Medicaid Program).
 Must be ordered by a DHMC provider.
 Approval from DHMC is needed.